statisticsnorway/mimir/docs/Caching.md

 }
  ```

-There is a socket listener for the `clear-cache` event in [cache.ts](src/main/resources/lib/ssb/cache/cache.ts) that will send a `clearCache` custom event to the system when the `clear-cache` event is emitted from the Dashboard:
+After the `clear-cache` event is emitted from the Dashboard, the socket listener in [cache.ts](src/main/resources/lib/ssb/cache/cache.ts) will then send a `clearCache` custom event to the cluster, passing along with it a list of booleans representing cached items to `data`:
 ```javascript
 export function setupHandlers(socket: Socket): void {
   socket.on('clear-cache', () => {